RailsDomainModel/rails_domain_model/README.md

 Martin Fowler has a short introduction in his article [BoundedContext](https://martinfowler.com/bliki/BoundedContext.html).

-In `rails_domain_model` Bounded Contexts are just modules that are used to namespace everything else.
+In RailsDomainModel a Bounded Contexts are just modules that are used to namespace everything else.
 So all the following concepts relate to a Bounded Context some way or another.

 ### Domain events